Air Capital flyers frustrated with American Airlines cancelations

 WICHITA, Kan.
 (KSNW) — American Airlines canceled more than 1,900 flights since Friday.
 Two-hundred fifty alone were canceled on Monday.
 These cancelations had many people stuck in Wichita asking one thing.

-Donald Drake was in the Air Capital for a family event over the weekend.
-He said a doctor’s appointment back home in L.A. has him looking at all possible options.
+Drake was in the Air Capital for a family event over the weekend.
+He said a doctor’s appointment back home in Los Angeles has him looking at all possible options.
 He doesn’t want to wait another four months to get on the books but getting home as soon as possible isn’t cheap.

 Maria Nucete and a group of friends are here from Miami for a retreat.
 They are frustrated with miscommunications between passengers and the airline.